 The slumps of the global VC industry are visible in the figure below: a downturn in 2002-2004 as a result of the economic crisis of 2000, and in 2009-2010 from the 2008 economic crisis.

-Figure 1: Worldwide venture capital investments: number of deals and total value (in $M) -- a multi-year comparison
+Figure 1: Worldwide venture capital investments: number of deals and total value (in $M) – a multi-year comparison

 Source: Innovation in the Crisis and Beyond (OECD 2012)

-The MoneyTree report allows a close look at the effect of the VC downturn in Israel; note that there is a decline in the number of companies in which Israeli VC invested and in total investment, in the years that follow the financial crisis.
-Figures 5 and 6 show that manifestations of the VC industry downturn appear immediately at the tail of the global crisis -- in 2002-2004, and in 2009-2010.
+The MoneyTree report allows a close look at the effect of the VC downturn in Israel; it can be noted that there is a decline in the number of companies in which Israeli VC invested and in total investment, in the years that follow the financial crisis.
+Figures 5 and 6 show that manifestations of the VC industry downturn appear immediately at the tail of the global crisis – in 2002-2004, and in 2009-2010.

 Figure 2: Annual investment by VC funds in Israel (in $M): a multi-year comparison